Enforcement

 • where appropriate, the Circuit Court may make an interim order.

-Re Directive 2011/83 on consumer rights: under the 2013 Regulations:
+Re Directive 2011/83 on consumer rights: under the Consumer Rights Act 2022, Part 5:

-• where information about additional freight, delivery or postal charges, any other costs, and the cost of return is not provided in relation to distance contracts, as required by the Regulations, the consumer is not liable for those costs;
+• where information about additional freight, delivery or postal charges, any other costs, and the cost of return is not provided in relation to distance contracts, as required by the Act, the consumer is not liable for those costs;

 • where additional information requirements for distance contracts concluded by electronic means is not provided, the contract does not bind the consumer;